mpate154/CS546_group16_finalProject/README.md

 ## 🔨 Future Improvement
 - Overall design/UI
+- Create a seperate database to track fixed expenses for more than just the current month
 - Add credit card features (multiple accounts tracked)
-- Create a seperate database to track fixed expenses for more than just the current month
+- Expense table for each credit card/debit card that is connected to the full summary expense table
+- Customizable colors for the user
+- Spending Limit: Users have the option to create a goal that they want to keep their expenses under.
+- Yearly summary shows credit card limits versus balance and warns if they are close to the limit.
+- “Forget password?” feature